J-D-J-Clare/Pheno-fear/README.md

 *Note*:
-Coordinates associated with deer data have been offset a small distance to preserve land-owner privacy.
+Coordinates associated with deer data have been randomly offset a small distance to preserve land-owner privacy.
 Parties interested in the true coordinates should get in touch.